 7. Article-processing charge

-There is no author's submission fee or article processing charge since the the publication cost is supported by the publisher.
+There is no author's submission fee or article processing charge since the publication cost is supported by the publisher.